16 October–19 December

 About Jonathan Baldock

 Jonathan Baldock (b.
 1980, Kent, England) lives and works in London and works across multiple platforms including sculpture, installation and performance.
-Baldock has contributed to an ongoing solo exhibition at La Casa Encendida (ES).
-Previous solo exhibitions include Kunsthall Stavanger (NO), Camden Arts Centre, Southwark Park Galleries, as well as exhibitions at De La Warr Pavilion and the Towner Eastbourne Biennial (UK).
+Previous solo exhibitions include La Casa Encendida (ES), Stavanger (NO), Camden Arts Centre, Southwark Park Galleries, as well as exhibitions at De La Warr Pavilion and the Towner Eastbourne Biennial (UK).

 Jonathan Baldock, Artist